arangodb/kube-arangodb/docs/platform/rbac/behavior.md

 ### Do I need to re-issue the JWT token?

-No. Permissions are evaluated server-side using group and policy data stored in the sidecar, not from JWT claims.
-The JWT identifies the user; the sidecar resolves the user's groups and policies at evaluation time.
+No. Permissions are evaluated server-side using role and policy data stored in the sidecar, not from JWT claims.
+The JWT identifies the user; the sidecar resolves the user's roles and policies at evaluation time.
 Changing a role or policy takes effect without re-issuing the token.

 ## Degraded State Behavior